rafapolo/rails-dev/README.md

-# TTC Development
+# ExtraPolo Development

-The TTC Dev are a set of gems, configurations and tasks that allow Rails developers to have all they need to debug & deploy a web project.
+The ExtraPolo Dev are a set of gems, configurations and tasks that allow Rails developers to have all they need to debug & deploy a web project.

 It consists of
 ```